 [Option 2] All Acequia dues and fees are waived for each full year in which the water rights are in the Bank.
 An owner who deposits water rights after January 1 shall pay dues and fees for that year, and dues and fees must be paid for the year in which the water rights are withdrawn.
 An owner who was not in good standing when his or her rights were deposited shall pay the outstanding dues and fees prior to receiving water after withdrawal of the rights from the Bank.

-acequia's regular rotation, as is the traditional method for reallocating water rights temporarily not being used by the owner.
+This provision allows water rights in the water bank to simply be absorbed into the acequia's regular rotation, as is the traditional method for reallocating water rights temporarily not being used by the owner.
 This is the most simple and recommended way to manage banked water rights.